 The Cheng Wu Innovation Challenge aims to reward students for creating novel, nonobvious, technology feasible, user-centered, and implementable innovation.
-This year, two pair of students, members of the FAMES Lab were honored in receiving first and second place in this competition.
+This year, two pairs of students, members of the FAMES Lab were honored in receiving the first and second place in this competition.

-The first place was awarded to Louis van der Elst and Merve Gokce Kurtoglu for creating a tissue engineering device that serves as an altrnative to animal studies and patient-oriented medicine.
-Using a patient's stem cells, medical treatments can be personalized in this innovation; namely, the TrophoWell, where a drug can be developped specific to the patient.
-The TrophoWell is an upgradable device allowing for the testing of biochemical and physical reactions at both the micro- and macro- scale.
+The first place was awarded to Louis van der Elst and Merve Gokce Kurtoglu for creating a tissue engineering device that serves as an alternative to animal studies and patient-oriented medicine.
+The device, named the TrophoWell uses stem cell engineering combined with microfluidics as a tissue model.
+Medical treatments can be personalized by testing a drug ratios and content that can be developped specific to a patient according to his or her stem cells.
+The TrophoWell is an upgradable device that allows for the testing of biochemical and physical reactions at both the micro- and macro-scale.

 The second place was awarded to Menxin Zheng and Camila Faccini de Lima for developing three-dimensional printing of glass fiber preforms using stereolythography.
-Structured silica fibers could benefit multiple applications, for example dyeless coloration of fabrics for fashion, photonic crystal fibers for optical-chemical detection, single-mode fibers for telecommunication and tight focusing of light.
+Structured silica fibers could benefit multiple applications.
+For example, dyeless coloration of fabrics for fashion, photonic crystal fibers for optical-chemical detection, and single-mode fibers for telecommunication and tight focusing of light.

 - Alain Barker, Lecturer of Music Entrepreneurship & Director of Music Entrepreneurship and Career Development

 - Donald F. Kuratko, Jack M. Gill Chair of Entrepreneurship, Professor of Entrepreneurship, and Executive Director of the Johnson Center for Entrepreneurship & Innovation, Kelley School of Business

 - Kay Connelly, Associate Dean for Research & Professor of Informatics